-The World Championships (including U20) of the IBCA, ICSC and IPCA are exempted from this rule.
+The World Championships (including U20) organised by the Players with Disabilities Commission are exempted from this rule.

-- a) If groups are combined to make a bigger group, then the requirements (at least 10 participants from at least 5 federations) in 1.2.3 shall apply to this merged group.
-Titles can be awarded to the best player(s) of the subgroups, provided the subgroup has at least 6 participants from at least 3 federations and the player scores a minimum of 50% in played games over the full number of rounds. - 1.2.4 Terms used in Tables for Direct Titles:
+If groups are combined to make a bigger group, then the requirements (at least 10 participants from at least one third or five of the appropriate member federations - whichever is lower) in 1.2.2 shall apply to this merged group.
+Titles and norms can be awarded to the best player(s) of the subgroups, provided the subgroup has at least 6 participants from at least 3 federations and the player scores a minimum of 50% in played games over the full number of rounds.